Two-Stage Metropolis-Hastings for Tall Data: Abstract

 \section{Abstract}

-This paper focuses on the specific problem of big data classification in a Bayesian setup using Markov Chain Monte Carlo methods.
-It discusses the challenges presented by the big data problems associated with classification and the existing methods to handle them.
-Next, a new method based on two-stage Metropolis-Hastings (MH) algorithm is proposed in this context.
-The purpose of of this algorithm is to reduce the exact likelihood computational cost in the big data context.
+This paper discusses the challenges presented by tall data problems associated with Bayesian classification (specifically binary classification) and the existing methods to handle them.
+Current methods include parallelizing the likelihood, subsampling, and consensus Monte Carlo.
+A new method based on the two-stage Metropolis-Hastings algorithm is also proposed.
+The purpose of this algorithm is to reduce the exact likelihood computational cost in the tall data situation.
 In the first stage, a new proposal is tested by the approximate likelihood based model.
 The full likelihood based posterior computation will be conducted only if the proposal passes the first stage screening.
-Furthermore, this method is adopted into the consensus Monte Carlo framework.
-Methods are illustrated on two large datasets.
+Furthermore, this method can be adopted into the consensus Monte Carlo framework.
+The two-stage method is applied to logistic regression, hierarchical logistic regression, and Bayesian multivariate adaptive regression splines.